EUMETNET/meteogate-documentation/docs/2-discovering-and-accessing-data.md

 It describes the tools available for discovering datasets, subscribing to notifications, and retrieving data via APIs.
 The section also provides guidance on registering as a MeteoGate user, authentication, API Keys, and how to use the data in your own systems or workflows.
 Whether accessing data through the API Gateway or directly from a Data Supply component, this section will help you to make effective use of MeteoGate’s services.

-These instructions are meant for anyone interested in discovering and accessign data through MeteoGate, collectively referred to as **Data Consumers** in MeteoGate terminology.
+These instructions are meant for anyone interested in discovering and accessing data through MeteoGate, collectively referred to as **Data Consumers** in MeteoGate terminology.

 ---